Overcoming confidence issues in communicating improves with practice.

-This project looks at how a virtual approach can help younger adult learners overcome barriers in confidence and motivation in order to improve their verbal and non-verbal communication skills.
+This project looks at how virtual reality (VR) can help younger adult learners overcome barriers in confidence and motivation in order to improve their verbal and non-verbal communication skills.

-Bodyswaps will be working with FE students at Sandwell to further test and develop VR based communication training simulations.
-Previous deployments confirmed the need and appetite for such a solution and identified the crucial importance of personalised feedback particularly for learners lacking in confidence.
+Bodyswaps will be working with FE students at Sandwell College to further test and develop VR based communication training simulations.
+Previous tests have confirmed the need for such a solution and identified the crucial importance of personalised feedback, particularly for learners lacking in confidence.

-By the end of the project Bodyswaps aim to have tested Confident Communicator with 50-100 test learners.
-They aim to demonstrate how their communication skills and confidence have increased, and how learners are now ready to apply those skills in a real-life professional environment.
+By the end of the project, Bodyswaps will have tested ‘Say Something’ with real learners and tutors, demonstrated how their communication skills and confidence have increased, and shown how learners are now ready to apply those skills in a real-life, professional environment.